 Brooks Ghost 16 Review: The King of Reliability

-For years, the Ghost has been the "Goldilocks" of running shoes—not too soft, not too firm, just right.
-The Brooks Ghost 16 continues this legacy but gets a major engine upgrade.
-Brooks finally swapped the older foam for their nitrogen-infused DNA LOFT v3.
+For years, the Ghost has been the "Goldilocks" of running shoes: not too soft, not too firm, just right.
+The Brooks Ghost 16 keeps that legacy but gets a major upgrade underfoot.
+Brooks finally swapped the older foam for nitrogen-infused DNA LOFT v3.

 Why it wins: It's the ultimate "set it and forget it" shoe.
 The high 12mm drop is a dream for heel strikers because it packs plenty of foam right where you land, taking the stress off your Achilles.
 The updated Segmented Crash Pad works in harmony with the foam to create silky smooth transitions from landing to toe-off, making it perfect for beginners who haven't refined their stride yet.